grandsmile/2026-iclr-blogpost/_posts/2026-04-27-illusion-of-mastery.md

 ## 4. Discussion

+Here is the English Markdown version with the clarified notation.

 ### 4.1 Managing Errors in Generative Frameworks

 One might worry: "Is an automated evaluation pipeline as accurate as human evaluation?"
 In practice, as data scales up, 100% accuracy becomes an impractical goal.
 When the test set is uncontaminated, the total error primarily comes from two sources:
-- Sampling error, influenced by the number of tasks;
+- **Sampling error**, influenced by the number of tasks;
-- System error, introduced by the generative evaluation process.
+- **System error**, introduced by the generative evaluation process.

 Human-curated evaluation carries zero system error, but due to the limited number of tasks, sampling error can be high.
 For example, if Model A and Model B perform equally well overall but excel in different areas, a small task set biased toward Model A's strengths may misleadingly show it as superior.

 **In contrast, a generative evaluation system, while having some inherent system error, allows that error to be estimated and corrected.** For instance, by testing the model on a small set of known wrong examples, we can measure its false pass rate $q_e$.
 Then, using the formula:

 $$
-p = \frac{\text{Observed Pass Rate} - \text{Generation Error Rate} \times q_e}{1 - \text{Generation Error Rate}}
+p = \frac{p_{\text{obs}} - \varepsilon \cdot q_e}{1 - \varepsilon}
 $$

-We can recover a calibrated estimate of the model's true performance.
+we can recover a calibrated estimate $p$ of the model's true performance.
+Here, $p_{\text{obs}}$ is the observed pass rate, and $\varepsilon$ is the error rate of the generative process.

 Moreover, with a sufficiently large and diverse set of tasks, the sampling error of the generative system becomes negligible. **Therefore, by combining scalable task generation with systematic error correction, we can achieve a more reliable evaluation framework, even if it requires embracing a small amount of controlled noise.**

 ### 4.2 Potential Influence on Society